 Effect of Quantization on Data-Driven Model Predictive Control of Quadcopters

 The following project was my undergraduate research thesis for graduation with honors research distinction.
 You can find the published paper at: Knowledge Bank, Published 05/25.
+The project has since evolved to be my graduate research project.
+Updates to the material are currently still being incorporated.

 This research project explores how quantized communication effects data-driven control of unmanned aerial vehicles (UAVs), focusing specifically on quadcopters.
 By integrating dither quantization into a Koopman operator-based Model Predictive Control (MPC) framework, the project investigates how reduced word length use conserves bandwidth and impacts system identification and flight performance.
 Using a multi-stage validation process including MATLAB simulations, Gazebo-based digital twin testing, and real-world experiments with the PX4 Starling Developer Kit, this work aims to bridge the gap between theoretical control models and their deployment on resource-constrained aerial platforms.
 The findings offer practical insights for designing reliable, low-bandwidth control systems in next-generation UAVs.